jkilleen15/oilapp/README.md

     X Create containers for all of you components
         X mapStateToProps and mapDispatchToProps

-        * The list component container should mapStateToProps for the array of things
-        * The list component container should mapDispatchToProps for the deleteThing action
+        X The list component container should mapStateToProps for the array of things X The list component container should mapDispatchToProps for the deleteThing action

-        * The new thing component container should mapDispatchToProps for the saveThingAction
+        X The new thing component container should mapDispatchToProps for the saveThingAction

-        * AppContainer should mapDispatchToProps for loadThings.
+        X AppContainer should mapDispatchToProps for loadThings.

 ## Server - use advanced-express-practice as an example
 X The code for this goes in the /server folder